Chavoshi/CommonServiceLocator.NetCore/README.md

-# CommonServiceLocator for .Net Core 2.0
+# CommonServiceLocator for .Net Core 2.0 & .Net Standard 2.0

 This file explains the expected semantics IServiceLocator implementations must implement to properly conform to this interface, and a few implementation notes.

 ## How To Install The Package

-To install CommonServiceLocator for .Net Core 2.0, run the following command in the Package Manager Console:
+To install CommonServiceLocator for .Net Core 2.0 & .Net Standard 2.0, run the following command in the Package Manager Console:

     PM> Install-Package CommonServiceLocator.NetCore